Who are Yemen's Houthis?

 The Arab coalition's Patriot air defense systems intercepted a ballistic missile fired by the Houthis from the Ras Kutayb area in the Hodeidah province.
-The missile was destroyed before reaching its intended target, suspected to be al-Mukha city in the western Yemeni province of Taiz.
+The missile was destroyed before reaching its intended target, suspected to be Mokha city in the western Yemeni province of Taiz.

 March 1: Coalition airstrikes killed more than 100 Houthi rebels and injured dozens of fighters in the western Hodeidah district.

 March 30: The Yemeni army destroyed a Houthi weapons stockpile in Saada province.
 The strike coincided with a coalition raid on Houthi militias in the northern province.
-Houthi militants launched a ballistic missile at Saudi Arabia from the province the night before.
+Houthi militants had launched a ballistic missile at Saudi Arabia from the province the night before.

-March 31: Saudi air defense forces intercepted a missile fired by the Yemeni Houthis.
+March 31: Saudi air defense forces intercepted a missile fired by the Houthis.
 The missile targeted a Saudi National Guard base in the southern city Najran, a rebel-run news agency reported.
 An Indian resident was injured by falling debris in the attack.

-April 2: Saleh al Samad, the head of the Houthi Political Council in Sanaa, said the rebels were “ready to buy weapons from any country that wants to sell to us, be it Russia or Iran.”
-But he demanded the weapons be delivered to Sanaa to bypass the coalition blockade.
+April 2: Saleh al Samad, the head of the Houthi Political Council in Sanaa, said that the rebels were “ready to buy weapons from any country that wants to sell to us, be it Russia or Iran.”
+But he demanded that the weapons be delivered to Sanaa to bypass the coalition blockade.
 Samad made the comments during a graduation ceremony speech for Houthi military cadets in Sanaa.

 April 3: Houthi rebels struck a Saudi Arabian oil tanker with a missile west of Hodeidah in international waters.
 A coalition warship intervened and escorted the tanker, which sustained minimal damage, northwards.
-The Houthis said the attack was in response to a coalition airstrike on the rebel-held Hodeidah port that killed 14 people, including women and children, the day before.
+The Houthis said that the attack was in response to a coalition airstrike on the rebel-held Hodeidah port that killed 14 people, including women and children, the day before.

 April 6: The Houthis fired a missile at the southern city Najran, Saudi Arabia.
 Saudi defense forces intercepted the missile.
 No damage or casualties were reported.

 April 11: The Houthis launched a Burkan 2-H ballistic missile at the Saudi capital Riyadh and also targeted oil facilities in southern Najran and Jizan, according to the rebel's Al Masirah television network.
 The missile traveled more than around 500 miles into Saudi Arabia before it was intercepted by Saudi air defenses.
-The Saudi-led coalition said it had also shot down two drones in southern Saudi Arabia.
+The Saudi-led coalition said that it had also shot down two drones in southern Saudi Arabia.
 The Houthis claimed they targeted some areas with Qasif-1 drones.

 April 12: Saudi air defense forces intercepted a Houthi missile targeting southern Jizan.